alxm/faur/README.markdown

 a2x is a light C framework I made to help me write my software faster and easier.
 It supports desktop Linux, GP2X F-100/200, GP2X Wiz, and Caanoo.

-**Requirements:** GCC, make, Python, SDL, SDL_mixer, libpng; Open2x toolchain for GP2X/Wiz builds, GPH's SDK for Caanoo builds.
+**Requirements:** GCC, make, Python, SDL 1.2, SDL_mixer 1.2, libpng; Open2x toolchain for GP2X/Wiz builds, GPH's SDK for Caanoo builds.

 Installation and Use
 --------------------